snapshot-labs/hash-verifier/README.md

 1. First we use the code in `./src/index.ts` to parse the command and transform the hash to its hexadecimal format.
 2. In `./src/verify.ts` we then query `https://mana.box` to get the information related to the hash that was given as input.
 3. Next we display the information on your screen.
 4. Finally, we hash all this information and checks that it corresponds to the hash given as input.
-If it does, we display a little check mark!
+If it does, we display a little check mark.